xnautsing04/WeatherApplication/README.md

 applying the browserify package to InputProcess.js. bundle.js is the script that is loaded into index.html.
 More information on the specifics of the JavaScript implementation can be found in the documentation of those two .js files.

+Currently, the keys for both the Google Maps JavaScript API and Tomorrow.IO API must be added in manually to the source code.
+This is an inconvience but will be fixed in a future update.

-This is a work-in-progress.
+The webpage currently functions, but this is a work-in-progress.
 Listed below are some of the planned improvements and additions:

 - Implement a solution for needing the keys for the API calls.
 - Dynamically change the timezone based on the city given by the user.